-1 (A) The California Coastal Act of 1976 (Division 20 2 (commencing with Section 30000) of the Public Resources Code)

-- 3 (B) The California Environmental Quality Act (Division 13 (commencing with Section 21000) of the Public Resources Code). - (C) The Housing Accountability Act (Section 65589.5). - (D) The Density Bonus Law (Section 65915). - 7 (E) Obligations to affirmatively further fair housing, pursuant 8 to Section 8899.50. - (F) State or local affordable housing laws. - (G) State or local tenant protection laws. - (2) All local demolition ordinances shall apply to a project developed on a neighborhood lot. - (3) For purposes of the Housing Accountability Act (Section 65589.5), a proposed housing development project that is consistent with the standards applied to the parcel pursuant to paragraph (2) of subdivision (b) shall be deemed consistent, compliant, and in conformity with an applicable plan, program, policy, ordinance, standard, requirement, or other similar provision.
+- (c) A local agency shall require that a rental of any unit created pursuant to this section be for a term longer than 30 days. - (d) (1) A local agency may exempt a neighborhood lot from this section in its land use element of the general plan if the local agency concurrently reallocates the lost residential density to other lots so that there is no net loss in residential density in the jurisdiction. - (2) A local agency may reallocate the residential density from an exempt neighborhood lot pursuant to this subdivision only if the site or sites chosen by the local agency to which the residential density is reallocated meet both of the following requirements: - (A) The site or sites are suitable for residential development.
+For purposes of this subparagraph, "site or sites suitable for residential development" shall have the same meaning as "land suitable for residential development," as defined in Section 65583.2. - (B) The site or sites are subject to an ordinance that allows for development by right. - (e) (1) This section does not alter or lessen the applicability of any housing, environmental, or labor law applicable to a housing development authorized by this section, including, but not limited to, the following: - (A) The California Coastal Act of 1976 (Division 20 (commencing with Section 30000) of the Public Resources Code) - (B) The California Environmental Quality Act (Division 13 (commencing with Section 21000) of the Public Resources Code). - (C) The Housing Accountability Act (Section 65589.5). - (D) The Density Bonus Law (Section 65915). - 34 (E) Obligations to affirmatively further fair housing, pursuant 35 to Section 8899.50. - (F) State or local affordable housing laws. - 37 (G) State or local tenant protection laws. - 38 (2) All local demolition ordinances shall apply to a project developed on a neighborhood lot.

+SB 6 -10-

+(3) For purposes of the Housing Accountability Act (Section 65589.5), a proposed housing development project that is consistent with the provisions of paragraph (2) of subdivision (b) shall be deemed consistent, compliant, and in conformity with an applicable plan, program, policy, ordinance, standard, requirement, or other similar provision.